k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

   4. Click  **Save**.

-  When the secured option has been selected, the secret key is displayed in a pop-up window and can be copied, for a later use.
+  When the secured option has been selected, the secret key is displayed in a pop-up window and can be copied for later use.
 The secret key is used to sign the JWT.

   For example:

   <img src="images/07_fabric_webToken.PNG">

 * Fabric command: `CREATE TOKEN <'token_name'> [SECURED]`.
-When "SECURED" is used, the secret key is retrieved back.
+When "SECURED" is used, the secret key is retrieved.

   For example: